Kfar Tapuach

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

 According to ARIJ, Kfar Tapuach was established in 1978 on land which Israel had confiscated from the Palestinian town of Yasuf.

 Demographics

 Although its population consists entirely of Jews, Kfar Tapuach is one of the more diverse Israeli settlements, with its population coming from a range of backgrounds.
 Founded by a core of Habbani Yemenite Jews from the moshav of Bareket, it has since absorbed Jewish immigrants from Russia and the United States, a large group of Peruvian converts to Judaism from Trujillo, Peru, and others.
 Between February 2004 and August 2009, over 90 new families moved to Kfar Tapuach.

 Public services

-Four synagogues, two of which have three minyanim (prayer gatherings) daily and evening Torah classes; all four are fully functional on Shabbat.

-Two Mikvaot (ritual baths), one for women and one for men.

-A nursery school, and three kindergartens with a playground.

-A qualified and experienced volunteer emergency medical and anti-terrorist team.

-Private businesses

-Private businesses include a grocery store, mechanic garage, moving company, goat farm, honey bee farm, Klaf (leather parchment) factory, and a perfume factory.
+The settlement includes four synagogues, two mikvaot (ritual baths) for women and men, a nursery school, and three kindergartens.